 All students who receive any academic sanction will be required to develop an Academic Improvement Plan (AIP) in collaboration with the PharmD Student Success Specialist and select faculty.
-The AIP is a series of specific expectations and/or additional requirements that are monitored over a period of time, including check-in meetings with the PharmD Student Success Specialist to monitor progress.
+The AIP is a series of specific expectations and/or additional requirements that are monitored for one semester following the failed course, including check-in meetings with the PharmD Student Success Specialist to monitor progress.

 The goal of the AIP is to support the student's success and remain informed of consequences from failure to improve academic performance.
 A copy of the AIP will remain in the student's record and is subject to future review by the AIPC to document the student's commitment to improvement and successful academic progress.
-If an AIP is not developed within the subsequent academic term of enrollment, the student may not be permitted to continue their enrollment in the program.